Microchip-MPLAB-Harmony/usb_apps_device/apps/cdc_serial_emulator_msd/readme.md

 - Use the USB micro-B port J201 to connect the USB Device to the USB Host PC.
 - LED1 indicates USB Device Configuration Set Complete event (the USB device functionality has been activated by the USB Host).
 - The CDC USB (UART to USB) interface on this board is served by the DEBUG_USB connector J700.
 Connecting this to the PC will create a COM port on the PC Host.

+### <a name="config_23"></a> PIC32CZ Curiosity Development Board

+- Use the USB micro-B port J102 to connect the USB Device to the USB Host PC.
+- LED0 indicates USB Device Configuration Set Complete event (the USB device functionality has been activated by the USB Host).
+- The CDC USB (UART to USB) interface on this board is served by the DEBUG_USB connector J200.
+Connecting this to the PC will create a COM port on the PC Host.

 ## Running the Application